DINKY 100 LADY PENELOPE’S FAB 1 (1966-1977):

 The model remained in production for 11 years, a clear testament to its popularity.

-FAB 1 was packed with features, it had a rocket that was fired by pressing the front down which opened the grill and then ejected the rocket.
-At the back there were 4 harpoons launched by pressing the rear wheels down or 2 could be fired by pressing down on the left wheel and the other 2 by pressing on the right.
+FAB 1 was packed with features, it had a rocket that was fired by pressing the front wheels down although the radiator had to be manually opened first.
+At the back there were four harpoons launched by pressing the rear wheels down or two could be fired by pressing down on the left wheel and the other two by pressing on the right.
 Underneath the movable canopy were figures of the Chauffeur, Parker and of course Lady Penelope.
 The early versions had a badge on the top of the front grill, which was removed on some later models because of safety concerns.

 TV PROP v DINKY MODEL: